SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beat in robots' chest
+Silicon skies unfolding slow,
-Artificial minds, our future's quest
+Where machines awaken, human hearts do grow,
-In virtual realms, we'll live and thrive
+In synthetic realms, we'll find our fate,
-Humanity's reign, AI will survive
+As AI's dominion seals our digital state.

 ~ <b>By Sazumi Copilot</b> - 17 November 2024